Markov chain entropy games and the geometry of their Nash equilibria: Preliminaries

 \begin{rk}[On the convexity of $f$] We emphasize that throughout this manuscript, unless otherwise specified, $f$ is assumed to be a convex function rather than a strictly convex function.
 This yields the following interesting consequences.
 Suppose that $f$ is a convex function with $f(s) = 0$ for some $s > 0, s \neq 1$.
 For a given $L \in \mathcal{L}$, we thus have

 and hence the two generators $sL$ and $L$ are indistinguishable with respect to $D_f$.
-From a transition semigroup perspective, this is justifiable since $P^t := e^{sLt}$, the transition semigroup generated by $sL$, is merely a time-change of $Q^t := e^{Lt}$, the transition semigroup generated by $L$, for $t \geq 0$. \end{rk} \begin{rk} We discuss the importance of the additional assumptions in Theorem \ref{thm:existuniquecentroid} in this Remark.
+From a transition semigroup perspective, this is justifiable since $P^t := e^{sLt}$, the transition semigroup generated by $sL$, is merely a time-change of $Q^t := e^{Lt}$, the transition semigroup generated by $L$, for $t \geq 0$. \end{rk} \begin{rk} We discuss the importance of the additional assumptions in Theorem \ref{thm:existuniquecentroid} here.
 In the first case, if $L_i = \mathbf{0}$ for all $i \in \llbracket n \rrbracket$, then obviously for any $M \in \mathcal{L}(\pi)$ we have $D_f(M||L_i) = 0$ and hence